gagolews/genieclust/.devel/sphinx/index.md

 *genieclust* is distributed under the open source GNU AGPL v3 license and can be downloaded from [GitHub](https://github.com/gagolews/genieclust).
-The core functionality is implemented in the form of a header-only C++ library, so it may be adapted to new environments relatively easily — any valuable contributions are welcome (Julia, Matlab, etc.).
+The core functionality is implemented in the form of a header-only C++ library, so it may be adapted to new environments relatively easily: any valuable contributions are welcome (Julia or Matlab bindings, etc.).

 **Author and Maintainer**: [Marek Gagolewski](https://www.gagolewski.com)